 Cuckoo pint (Arum italicum) reverses the seasons, dying down in summer but returning in autumn with handsome marbled leaves and spikes of red berries.

 Phlomis russeliana is one of many perennials which holds architectural seedheads into winter, contrasting well with the equally sculptural winter remains of grass flowerheads.

-Please ask the staff in our garden centre for more information and advice about perennials that look good in winter.
+Please ask a member of the Lakeside team for more information and advice about perennials that look good in winter.